Theophilos (emperor): Family

-On 5 June 830, the seventeen-year-old Theophilos married Theodora on the advice or command of his stepmother Euphrosyne (9th century).
+On 5 June 830, the seventeen-year-old Theophilos married Theodora on the advice or command of his stepmother Euphrosyne.
 Theophilos and Theodora had seven children: two sons and five daughters.
 Euphrosyne retired to the Monastery of Gastria after her marriage.
 There she collaborated with Theodora to teach her daughters to venerate icons against the wishes of the iconoclast Theophilos.
 In 857, Emperor Michael III confined his mother Theodora and his sisters to Gastria where they became nuns.